Memphis Grizzlies: 2019–present: The Ja Morant era

 The Grizzlies saw greater success in the following 2021–22 NBA season.
-On December 2, 2021, the Grizzlies set an NBA record for the largest margin of victory by defeating the Oklahoma City Thunder by 73 points (152–79).
-Team star Ja Morant became the second player in Grizzlies history to be named a starter for the All-Star Game when his selection for the 2022 NBA All-Star Game was announced on January 27, 2022.
 By the All-Star break, the Grizzlies had recorded a record of 41–19, good for 3rd place in the West.
-On March 30, 2022, the Grizzlies clinched their first division title in franchise history and the Western Conference's second seed, their highest ever seeding placement, when they defeated the San Antonio Spurs 112–111 on the road to claim their 54th win of the season, ensuring that they would finish with the best record in the Southwest Division.
+On March 30, 2022, the Grizzlies clinched their first division title in franchise history and the Western Conference's second seed, their highest ever seeding placement, when they defeated the San Antonio Spurs.
 The Grizzlies finished the regular season with a record of 56–26.
+They would go on to defeat Minnesota in the first round before losing to the Golden State Warriors in the second round in 6 games.